hanhmaisenti/WebProject/README.md

 # WebProject Instructions
-Firstly, to read the Yuml diagrams, you need to install the YUML extension in Cisual Source code.
+Firstly, to read the Yuml diagrams, you need to install the YUML extension in Visual Source code.
 Really good tool.
 Its easy to obtain the diagrams: You copy the Yuml code and paste it into the following website: https://yuml.me/diagram/scruffy/class/draw